 - The Lobby Bar at Caesars Palace = 24-Hour Bar with Views of Caesars Casino & Lobby.
 There’s no food here ~ but if it’s just a drink & people-watching you’re looking for: this is a great spot, with wraparound views of the casino.
 Other Good Solo Spots at Caesars: Vista Cocktail Lounge is next to Nobu & gives you glimpses of the high-end clientele next-door…

 - Della’s Kitchen at the Delano Hotel (inside Mandalay Bay) = Good Breakfast & Lunch Spot by Delano Lobby.
 I popped in for a Cobb Salad & Mimosa Trio here; food was good & service very friendly ~ my waitress said lots of people dine solo here.
-Great people-watching of everyone returning to the Delano.
-Other Good Solo Spots in Delano & Mandalay Bay: 3940 Coffee & Tea (also by Delano lobby) is ideal for grabbing snacks to-go or sidling up at one of their stylish tables solo ~ plus there are a TON of dining options at next-door Mandalay Bay: Libertine Social & the Noodle Shop are good for solo diners.
+Great people-watching of everyone coming in & out of the Delano.
+Other Good Solo Spots in Delano & Mandalay Bay: 3940 Coffee & Tea (in Delano lobby) is ideal for grabbing snacks to-go or sidling up at one of their stylish tables solo ~ plus there are a TON of dining options at next-door Mandalay Bay: Libertine Social & the Noodle Shop are good for solo diners.

 - The NoMad Library at the NoMad Hotel (inside Park MGM) = Chic & Sexy Spot Tucked into Back Corner of Park MGM.
 If you love books & soaring spaces that feel oh-so-cozy: head to the NoMad Library.
 Requires nicer clothing than nearby & more casual Eataly.
 Other Good Solo Spots in NoMad: Right across from The Library is elegant NoMad Bar.

 - **Eataly at the Park MGM = My #1 Choice for Solo Diners in Vegas!!!
-There is such a bright & friendly vibe here ~ it’s the perfect spot for solo diners.
-You’ve got cozy Italian-style bars to sit at, or your choice of hundreds of tables spread throughout this very upscale Italian “food court.”
-You can also simply grab food to-go.
+There’ such a bright & friendly vibe here ~ it’s the perfect spot for solo diners.
+You’ve got cozy Italian-style bars, or your choice of hundreds of tables spread throughout this very upscale Italian “food court.”
+You can also grab food to-go.
 And prices are reasonable: I got water for $2 & a Spicy Margarita for $9 ~ in Vegas, a steal!
 Other Good Spots at Park MGM: La La Noodle has a casual yet happening vibe that works for solo diners ~ & the Juniper Cocktail Lounge is great if you’re just looking for a drink.

 - Terrace Pointe Cafe at the Wynn Las Vegas = Casual Yet Elegant Poolside Breakfast Spot.
 Have brunch or lunch al fresco at this European-inspired restaurant, one of Wynn’s most casual restaurants.
 Other Good Solo Spots at Wynn: Allegro Cafe Express or Urth Caffe are good casual spots to grab coffee & quick eats.